markwash/images-api-v2/spec.md

 Response body will be the raw binary data that represents the actual virtual disk.
 The Content-Type header will be `application/octet-stream`.

+The [Content-MD5](http://www.ietf.org/rfc/rfc1864.txt) header will contain an MD5 checksum of the image data.
+Clients are encouraged to verify the integrity of the image data they recieve using this checksum.

 If no image data has been stored, an HTTP status of 204 will be returned.